When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 How To Choose Books for 10-Year-Olds

-As children transition into their tweens, they’ll develop specific reading skills and behaviors (1).
-You’ll want to ensure that the books you give them encourage their development.
+As children transition into their tweens, they develop specific reading skills and preferences (1).
+You want to ensure the books you pick encourage their development without feeling like homework.

 Here are the important milestones to consider: